reveler-hub/Chaturdown/README.md

 ### 5 — Add your models

-Create a `models.txt` file in the same folder as `Chaturdown.py`, one username per line:
+Edit `models.txt` file in the same folder as `Chaturdown.py`, one username per line:

 ```
 model_username_1